DaveedValencia/personal-site/prd.md

 - Validate HTML with a quick pass (e.g., browser dev tools) if time permits.
 - Spot-check RSS item formatting (well-formed XML, proper encoding).
 - Confirm sitemap remains valid XML (no trailing commas, proper nesting).
-- Verify new post appears on homepage and blog index without breaking layout.
+- Verify the new post appears on the homepage (if surfaced) and the relevant category page without breaking layout.
 - Double-check dates across all surfaces match.

 ## Release Notes / Versioning